armory3d/zui/README.md

 # zui

 Immediate Mode Graphical User interface for Haxe Kha, mainly useful for tools or game debug.
-Can be used directly as Kha library included in project.kha.
+Can be used directly as Kha library included in khafile.js.

 Inspired by [imgui](https://github.com/ocornut/imgui).